 As mentioned earlier, the classic slot machine released back in 1984 only featured 3-reel slots and a single payline.
 This isn’t a very popular slot layout today, as it’s not particularly exciting, however a handful of developers have opted to release modified 3-reel slots with some success.
 These games are ideal for beginners and casual players who do not wish to learn mechanics.

-5-reel slots are the industry standard for most modern online slots, there’s nothing to stop developers from deviating from this layout, but 5 reels tend to work perfectly for most players as it’s what they know, in addition to this 5 reels allow for a nice round number of paylines such as 20 or 25.
-They also work well as there’s not too much on the game screen for players to have to follow at any given time.
+5-reel slots are the industry standard for most modern online slots, there’s nothing to stop developers from deviating from this layout, but 5 reels tend to work perfectly for most players as it’s what they know.
+They also allow for a higher amount of paylines, combinations and other mechanics as opposed to a 3 reel slot.

 Depending on what game you’re playing you will either be playing with fixed or variable paylines.
-Classic online slots mainly feature variable paylines which means that players must increase their stake in order to unlock more paylines, players must place a bet of a certain size in order to play with all paylines unlocked.
+Traditional online slots mainly feature variable paylines which means that players must increase their stake in order to unlock more paylines.
+Playing with the lowest stake would see punters playing along just one payline, whilst upping their bet level would see more paylines activate.

 Fixed paylines on the other hand are much more common nowadays, these are games that automatically have all of the paylines activated, regardless of stake.
-This means that players have a bigger chance of winning or triggering a bonus feature.
+This means that players have a bigger chance of winning or triggering a bonus feature as there are more opportunities to win, even when playing with the bare minimum per spin.

-There’s no right or wrong when it comes to deciding which style slot to play, however if you’re playing on a budget then perhaps one with variable paylines would be preferable as you can have a much lower stake in comparison to that of a fixed payline slot.
+There’s no right or wrong when it comes to deciding which style slot to play, however, if you’re playing on a budget then perhaps one with variable paylines would be preferable as you can usually play with a much lower stake in comparison to that of a fixed payline slot.

-These slots are known for having 117,649 paylines, which means that there are a lot of opportunities to register winning spins.
-These paylines work thanks to an innovation known as Random Reel Modifier technology that sees the number of symbols on each row change after every spin, allowing for the amount of paylines to fluctuate.
+These slots are known for having 117,649 ways to win, which means that there are a lot of opportunities to register winning spins.
+The Megaways mechanic works thanks to an innovation known as Random Reel Modifier technology that sees the number of symbols on each reel change after every spin, allowing for more combinations and therefore more ways to win.

 Best Megaways Slots